Harnessing the power of yoga for women

 • While wāhine often put their family needs ahead of their own, and sometimes your practice gets put aside, remind yourself that yoga means 'union', and you are practicing yoga when you are giving with awareness too.

-• Feel your body, your responses and the life force present in every cell of your body.
+• Feel into your body in your physical practice, your responses and the life force present in every cell of your body.

-• Remember that there is representation in yoga of all aspects of the divine feminine - the soft, receptive and giving, and also the fierce and strong.
+• Remember that there is representation in yoga of all aspects of the feminine.

 How do you practice as a woman?